IbrahimBasal/IbrahimBasal/README.md

 - 👋 Hi, I’m @IbrahimBasal
 - 👀 I’m interested in Data Science and Ai (Machine - Deep) learning
 - 🌱 I’m currently learning Advanced Deep Learning
-- 📫 How to reach me
+- 📫 How to reach me with e-mail : ibrahimbasal35@gmail.com

 <!---
 IbrahimBasal/IbrahimBasal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.